Clickport vs Cloudflare Web Analytics in 2026

 12. See past the top 15

-Cloudflare Web Analytics is free.
-It also samples your data, shows the top 15 of everything and nothing else, and counts the same person as multiple visitors every time they re-enter your site from a different source.
-If you're already proxying through Cloudflare and just want a free pageview counter on a personal site, that trade-off works.
+Cloudflare Web Analytics samples your data down to as little as 0.0001%.
+Which means the chart you're reading might be built from one event in every million.
+On top of that it shows the top 15 of everything and nothing else, and counts the same person as multiple visitors every time they re-enter your site from a different source.
+It's free, and if you're already proxying through Cloudflare and just want a pageview counter on a personal site, that trade-off works.
 For everyone else, it doesn't.

 Key Takeaways